-Over a year ago I did a live critique of DigitalMarketer Lab member landing pages on our weekly Office Hours webinar training.
+Over a year ago, I did a live critique of DigitalMarketer Lab Members’ landing pages on our weekly Office Hours webinar training.
 During that Office Hours segment, I identified four main landing page criteria that every landing page must consider.

-Today I’m expanding that list with a 15-Point Audit across those 4 categories that will tell you if your landing page stacks up.
+Now, I’ve expanded that list with a 15-Point Audit across those four categories that will tell you how your landing page stacks up.

-(NOTE: You’ll get a downloadable version of the 15-Point Landing Page Audit at the end of this article.)
+NOTE: You’ll get a downloadable version of the 15-Point Landing Page Audit once we’re done explaining how to use it… 🙂

 The Landing Page Audit worksheet has five components (labeled above):

-With all of the Landing Page editors or themes you can use out there, it is REALLY easy to create a kind of Frankenstein’s monster without even knowing it — this will give you the process you need to avoid doing that entirely.
+With all of the Landing Page editors or themes you can use out there, it is REALLY easy to create Frankenstein’s monster without even knowing it — this will give you the process you need to avoid doing that entirely.

 The four landing page categories are:

 There are 15 elements to a landing page audit within those categories: